- General Information

 - Final Thoughts

 A long term Taurus Spectrum review is something that I’ve wanted to do ever since the gun was announced.
+Unfortunately, this gun failed to deliver in the short term – never mind any lengthier testing period.

 I hoped Taurus representatives were being honest, and I wanted to give the pistol a fair shake.
 If it proved reliable, it would be a welcome addition to the growing class of subcompact handguns for self-defense.